200-Hr Teacher Training FAQs

-What style of Yoga is the KamaDeva Yoga Teacher Training?
+What style of Yoga is the JBYoga Teacher Training?

-Both Lois and Jessica have studied extensively over the past 25 years in styles ranging from Ashtanga to Iyengar to Anusara.
+Jessica has studied extensively over the past 25 years in styles ranging from Ashtanga to Iyengar to Anusara.
 Jessica was originally certified in 1996 in Jivamukti Yoga, which is a vinyasa style, and has also completed her certification in Ashaya Yoga, an alignment based system.
-Lois is an Anusara certified teacher (an alignment based system), and has studied extensively in the Ashtanga System as well.
-The KamaDeva Yoga teacher training is not a ‘branded’ style of Yoga—we teach you biomechanically sound principles of alignment woven into a flowing vinyasa sequence and allow you to take the teachings and uniquely and creatively find your voice as a teacher.
+The JBYoga teacher training is not a ‘branded’ style of Yoga—I teach you biomechanically sound principles of alignment woven into a flowing vinyasa sequence and allow you to take the teachings and uniquely and creatively find your voice as a teacher.

 How proficient in Yoga do I need to be to apply?

 We do not expect you to be a master in Yoga.
 A minimum of 6 months of study is required, along with a passion to learn.
 Many, many people come to a yoga teacher training program with no intention of teaching Yoga, but rather a desire to deepen their practice and understanding.
 Whichever is the case for you, at the end of this 200 hour program you will be equipped with the necessary knowledge and skills to teach a yoga class.